“It is not the strongest of the species that survives, nor the most intelligent. It is the one that is most adaptable to change.” – Not Charles Darwin

 To succeed in this change, organizational leaders must clarify and communicate the purpose behind the outcome they seek.
 By painting a big picture of how the outcome will look and feel, creating a step-by-step plan, and giving each team member a part to play in the plan, the leadership team will be celebrating their success in no time.

 This last one can cover a bunch of different areas.
-An organization can move to a new physical location, a department can move to a remote location, or a process can move to the cloud.
+An organization can adapt to becoming fully remote or virtual, relocate to a new physical location, a department can move to a remote location, or a process can move to the cloud.

 With any of these moves, the biggest challenges have less to do with cost and more to do with people.
 The psychological barriers that are associated with change, if not managed properly, can become the costliest.